Vitamin C and Testosterone: The Protective Effects of the Antioxidant Vitamin C

 So who could benefit from vitamin C supplementation?

-Answer: Well, for starters pretty much anyone who wants to protect their balls from oxidative damage.
+Answer: Well, for starters pretty much anyone who wants to protect their gonads from oxidative damage.
 If you’re exposed to any of the things in point “b)” above, then increased ascorbic acid intake (and for that matter other antioxidants too) would be advisable, just to preserve testosterone molecules from cellular damage.

 Another group that could benefit from extra vitamin C intake would be people who train hard, as ascorbic acid helps in suppressing the exercise induced rise in cortisol, and therefore would improve the testosterone to cortisol ratio in favor of anabolism.

-However, if you don’t train hard, and if you suspect that your diet and overall health is in such a good order that there’s no oxidative damage going on in the ballsack, then vitamin C supplementation is probably not going to do much for your hormones.
+However, if you don’t train hard, and if you suspect that your diet and overall health is in such a good order that there’s no oxidative damage going on in the testicles, then vitamin C supplementation is probably not going to do much for your hormones.